 - Third cycle (Doctoral or equivalent) EQF 8

-UNIC and the receiving institution must have an inter-institutional agreement between them for the applicant to study there with Erasmus+ under the specific study area.
+UNIC and the receiving institution must have an inter-institutional agreement between them for the applicant to study there with Erasmus+, under the specific study area.

-As Erasmus+ students, participants will be exempted from fees for tuition, registration, examinations, and charges for access to laboratories or libraries at the receiving institution.
+As Erasmus+ students, participants will be exempt from fees for tuition, registration, examinations, and charges for access to laboratories or libraries at the receiving institution.
 Small fees for insurance or student union membership may still apply.

 Why participate in the Erasmus+ Programme